The Excel Destination Component is an SSIS Data Flow Component for inserting data into Microsoft Excel worksheets.

 Indicate that the workbook is to be saved at the end.

-Indicate how to indicate the existing data.
+Indicate how to handle any existing data in the Excel file.
 This parameter has the options listed in the following table.

 |Clear||Clear worksheet before inserting data.|